Jizhao language

-The speakers are being subsumed under "Han Chinese" nationality in census.

 Demographics

-Jizhao has speakers above the age of 60 (Shao 2016:70).
+Jizhao is an endangered language that only has speakers above the age of 60 (Shao 2016:70).
 Within Jizhao Administrative Village 吉兆行政村, it is spoken in the hamlets (natural villages) of Jizhao 吉兆, Meilou 梅楼, and Hong 洪村 villages (Shao 2016:9).
-All of Jizhao speakers are being counted as part of Han nationality.
+Jizhao speakers are officially classified as ethnic Han by the Chinese government.

 As of 2017, there are fewer than 100 speakers of Jizhao, most of whom are above the age of 70.

 Classification

 Shao & Meng (2016) observe some similarities with the Be language of northern Hainan, but provisionally consider Jizhao to be unclassified within the Kam-Tai (壮侗) branch.
 Jizhao has many loanwords from Yue Chinese and Minnan Chinese.

 Weera Ostapirat (1998), analyzing data from Zhang (1992), notes that Be and Jizhao share many lexical similarities and sound correspondences, and that Jizhao may be a remnant Be-related language on the Chinese mainland.

 In a 100-item Swadesh list, Shao (2016) found lexical matches between Jizhao and the following languages.